Virginia Court Records

 How Long Does a Traffic Ticket Stay on Your Record in Virginia?

 Often, tickets from severe traffic offenses stay longer on a record.
 Most notably, traffic tickets in which the conviction led to an order of revocation, disqualification, suspension, or cancellation.
-Demerits points from the Department of Motor Vehicles (DMV) stays on a record for two years from the date the offense was committed, while tickets from reckless driving can remain on a record between five to eleven years.
-Where a driver is issued a ticket for exceeding the standard of the speed of 80 miles per hour, such a ticket will stay on the offender’s record for 11 years.
+Demerits points from the Department of Motor Vehicles (DMV) may stay on a record for two years from the date the offense was committed, while tickets from reckless driving can remain on a record between five to eleven years.
+Where a driver is issued a ticket for exceeding the standard of the speed of 80 miles per hour, such a ticket may likely stay on the offender’s record for 11 years.

 Is a Summons Worse Than a Ticket in Virginia?